kvnkho/kvnkho/README.md

 ### Hello! 👋

 My name is Kevin Kho.
-I am currently working on [Fugue](https://github.com/fugue-project/fugue/), a minimal interface to bring Python, Pandas, and SQL code to Spark, Dask, and Ray.
+I am currently working as an AI Engineer at [Drata](https://drata.com/) applying AI towards the compliance industry.
+I maintain [Fugue](https://github.com/fugue-project/fugue/), a minimal interface to bring Python, Pandas, and SQL code to Spark, Dask, and Ray.
 Recently, I was at [Prefect](https://github.com/PrefectHQ/prefect) as an Open Source Community Engineer where I managed the Slack community and created content.
 Before working on open-source tooling, I was a data scientist for four years across [Paylocity](https://www.paylocity.com/) and [Itron](https://www.itron.com/).

-I am currently working as an AI Engineer in [Drata](https://drata.com/) helping apply AI towards the compliance industry.

 :mailbox_with_no_mail:&nbsp;&nbsp;&nbsp;&nbsp;**Contact me!**

 Feel free to reach out to me for anything data related.
-I talk to people about big data, data artichecture, data engineering, and data careers.
+Happy to talk to literally anyone.
 Always happy to speak at meetups or company meetings about the things I'm working on.

 Website: https://kevinkho.com/